mattegoat/pragma-docs/docs/docs/v2/Price Feeds/How to/EVM integration.md

     // Read the current price from a price feed if it is less than 60 seconds old.
-    // Each price feed (e.g., Spot Median ETH/USD) is identified by a unique identifier id.
-    // The complete list of feed is available here bytes32 id = ; // ETH/USD
+    // Each price feed (e.g., Spot Median ETH/USD) is identified by a unique identifier id. bytes32 id = ; // ETH/USD
     PragmaStructs.DataFeed memory data_feed = oracle.getSpotMedianNoOlderThan(id, 60);
   }